 Bison has no added hormones, antibiotics, or fillers.
 It also offers more protein, omega 3‘s and iron than beef.

-I wholeheartedly love my instant pot for the ease of dump-and-cook recipes, such as ground bison meatballs, chilis, soups, rice, frozen salmon and more.
+We also use our instant pot often for rice, frozen salmon and more.
 I use it so much!

 Instant pot meatball recipes are also great for athlete meal ideas and busy families, alike.
 Two of my favorite groups!

 TRY BUTCHER BOX TODAY!
 Butcher Box sends you nourishing, grass-fed, organic meat and seafood.
 My personal favorites are the wild caught salmon, chicken drumsticks, and ground bison.
 We have so many recipes with these nutritious, delicious ingredients, like this salmon below.

 Check out my favorite Butcher Box options

 Protein is a macronutrient I’ve been focusing more on in my diet and with my clients.
 It’s great for longevity and promoting muscle mass, plus it helps keep you full.